Adam Clayton (footballer): Later career

 Clayton signed a one-year contract with National League club Rochdale on 10 July 2023.
 He left the club at the end of the 2023–24 season.

 In August 2024, Clayton signed for Northern Premier League Division One East club Liversedge.
 He made 11 appearances in all competitions before moving on to Northern Premier League Premier Division club Matlock Town in October as player/coach.

 International career

 Clayton was called into the England under-20 squad for a friendly against Italy in March 2009 to replace Tom Cleverley, who withdrew from the original selection.
 England won 2–0, and Clayton made his international debut as a second-half substitute for Josh Walker.
 He was a member of England's squad for the 2009 U20 World Cup, where he wore the number 4 shirt.
 He started two of England's three matches as they were eliminated at the group stage.

 Coaching career

 In March 2025, Clayton was appointed interim player-manager of Matlock Town following the departure of Ryan Cresswell until the end of the 2024–25 season.
 Despite being unable to save the club from relegation, he was appointed to the role permanently on 28 April 2025.
+On 27 December 2025, Clayton was sacked with the club in third position, seven points behind league leaders Redcar Athletic.
+However, two days later, Clayton was reinstated as Matlock manager.
+On 26 March 2026, Clayton was sacked for a second time following a 4–2 defeat to Redcar Athletic, securing their opposition the league title.

+In June 2026, Clayton reunited with his former Huddersfield Town manager Lee Clark, signing a two-year deal to become assistant first-team head coach at National League club Hartlepool United.
+Following Clark's resignation on 19 September 2026, Clayton took joint-interim charge of Hartlepool alongside Gary Liddle.